trainfarb/trainfarb/7.5.0-express-vision---v5myConnection/7.5.1-meetings---v5gr1belief/2022-08-26---tf-0---design-sol-369mpi-portfolio-presentation-header---sol-369mpi.md

 Onboarding - DEFINE Purpose - v7myJourney
 Introduce what the meeting's about

-Design Portfolio Presentation for completed 369mPI course
+Design Portfolio Presentation for completed 369mPI course.
+Create header with detailed description and a simple header for areas where the detailed description will be in text beneath the photo.

 Community Plan - GROUND Operations - v1ourHome
 Outline how this fits into the big picture